 Everyone loves a good puzzle toy.
 The Qwizl treat-dispensing toy from West Paw is a great dog stocking stuffer that will keep your pup busy for hours.
 It’s dishwasher-safe and pairs well with all kinds of treats, including dog biscuits, dental chews, mashed banana, kibble, and more.
 It’s available in two sizes and three bright colors.
 And it’s eco-friendly, too!

 An Embark gift card is a great stocking stuffer for any dog or dog lover in your life.
 Simply order your eGift card online, print it out, and place it in your dog’s stocking.
 Gift cards are available in $25 increments, starting at $50.

 Your dog is sure to enjoy these Portland Pet Food Company gingerbread dog treats.
 They are free of artificial flavors and ingredients, but full of familiar holiday scents.

 7. Lamb Chop plush toy

 Who knew that the puppet Lamb Chop would be coming back in a big way?
 With 23,000+ reviews on Amazon, this Lamb Chop plush squeaker toy is a real sleeper hit that is both nostalgic for you and fun for your dog.
 The best part?
-At $5, it’s the perfect price point for a dog stocking stuffer.
+It’s under $10, making it a great price for a dog stocking stuffer.

 8. Festive holiday bandanas

-This bandana set from Native Pup comes in multiple holiday theme options.
+This Native Pup bandana set comes in multiple holiday theme options.
 Each set is under $10 and includes three bandanas, so you can even gift them to multiple dogs.